omigroup/gltf-extensions/README.md

 Our sub-group has drafted a working agreement that highlights who we are, our purpose, how we communicate, and when we meet.
 Working agreements are living documents meant to be revisited and revised as needed.
 To view our working agreement, please visit this [figjam by figma file](https://www.figma.com/file/ns8eBTPfq330lZR3DfsOvD/OMI-gLTFgroup-WorkingAgreement?node-id=0%3A1)

+## glTF Working Group Mission

+We aim to create an ecosystem of specifications and tooling for accessible creation and use of durable and portable 3D content.

 ## OMI glTF Working Group Process

 OMI uses 4 stages to represent the maturity of an extension: